Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/review_test_results.rst

 If the agent is correct, the test should be rewritten
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the bot's answer is actually correct and the test should be modified:
+If the agent's answer is actually correct and the test should be modified:

 **Option 1: Rewrite the test immediately**

 - **Go to the linked test case** in the dataset
 - **Change the test requirements** - Rewrite checks, modify validation rules, or adjust other test criteria as needed
-- **Retest multiple times** - Regenerate the bot answer and retest until the result is always PASS
+- **Retest multiple times** - Regenerate the agent answer and retest until the result is always PASS
 - **Save the changes** - If the test case was in draft, undraft it
 - **Close the task** (if applicable) - You can also set the task as closed